 Access to Courses

-All undergraduate courses at McMaster have an enrolment capacity.
-The University is committed to making every effort to accommodate students in required courses so that their program of study is not extended.
-Unless otherwise specified, registration is on a first-come basis and in some cases priority is given to students from particular programs or Faculties.
-Students will be informed of their enrolment periods and are encouraged to enroll as soon as online enrolment is available to them in the Student Centre in Mosaic.
+All undergraduate courses at McMaster University have an enrollment capacity.
+The University is committed to making every effort to accommodate students in required courses so that they are able to complete program admission requirements, course requisites, and courses required for their program of studies in a timely manner.
+Unless otherwise specified, registration is on a first-come basis and in some cases priority is given to students in particular programs or Faculties.
+When students are selecting from a list of required courses, access to a specific course is not guaranteed when there is another course available to meet a specific degree requirement.
+All students are encouraged to register as soon as MUGSI/SOLAR is available to them.

 In addition to the regulations in the General Academic Regulations section of this Calendar, the following Program regulations apply.

 This information is directed to B.H.Sc. students who are interested in completing a minor in another subject area.
 A minor is not available in the B.H.Sc.
 (Honours) Program.

 A Minor is an option available to a student enrolled in a four- or five-level program.
 A Minor consists of a minimum of 24 units in the Minor subject.
 No more than six of these units can be at Level I, unless otherwise stated in the specific requirements of the Minor.
 A student is responsible for registering for courses to be applied towards a Minor using elective units only.
 In the case of cross-listed courses, students must ensure that they register in the appropriate subject for the Minor designation.
 Those who have the necessary requirements may apply for recognition of that Minor when they graduate.
 If recognition for a Minor is granted, this recognition will be recorded on the student’s transcript.
 Minors cannot be revoked once approved.
 Students may return for a second degree in the subject in which they have obtained a Minor, but only at the Honours level.
 For further information please refer to Minors in the General Academic Regulations section in this Calendar.